-There has been a lot of talk recently about autonomous, self-driving cars being tested by Google and other auto manufacturers, but a group of researchers from the Massachusetts Institute of Technology (MIT) has been working on a lesser-known project to create a self-driving golf cart.
+There has been a lot of talks recently about autonomous, self-driving cars being tested by Google and other auto manufacturers, but a group of researchers from the Massachusetts Institute of Technology (MIT) has been working on a lesser-known project to create a self-driving golf cart.

-The team at MIT has partnered with a counterpart in Singapore and a technology company called Velodyne LiDAR Inc. to produce a fully autonomous golf cart, and the technology may soon be adapted to other types of vehicles, including neighborhood electric vehicles (NEVs) and full-size cars.
+The team at MIT has partnered with a counterpart in Singapore and a technology company called Velodyne LiDAR Inc. to produce a fully autonomous golf cart, and the technology may soon be adapted to other types of vehicles, including neighbourhood electric vehicles (NEVs) and full-size cars.

 First Tests Began Last September